 Following his passion for cars, Bo and Stan Robles (owner of a Barris custom) left Carbon County and attended a body and fender school in Denver, Colorado.
 Upon finishing school in Denver, Bo returned to Utah and settled in Salt Lake City.
 He promptly bought a '27 T, and worked on it off and on for the next several years.
 Bo recalls, “State Street was the place to be, it was like a car show back then.
 Full of low slung primered customs, painted customs and Hot Rods.
 We would all cruise to Don Carlos' and Fred & Kelly's.
 Those were the hot spots on State Street.”

 After painting and lowering many a car in Utah, Bo then moved to Orange County, California during the mid 1960's.
 It was in Orange County that Bo opened his own custom car shop.
 Here vehicles would be nosed, decked, shaved, lowered with the all important metal flake paint jobs applied.
 He called them, “works of art on wheels.”
 Eventually Bo would move to Fayetteville, Arkansas and open another shop.
 It was there that he did sub- frame, chop top and flame jobs.
 It is estimated that Bo has built over 200 hundred cars in his career, many of them 1950’s era Mercs and show cars.
-Notable horsepower in the Huff car stable includes a 1950 chopped, shaved and lowered Merc called “The Bad Boy”, a radical 1926 T called “Bad-itude” (built for Genie Shifter/Streamline), and Koolhouse Publishing’s Alan Mayes award winning 1961 Pontiac Ventura “Pancho Brilliante”, a car that Larry Watson deemed as having “the best old school paint job at the 2007 Grand National Roadster Show.”
-At least 25 other Huff projects have received recognition including exposure in national magazines such as Hot Rod, Custom Rodder, Rod & Custom, Lowrider, Hot Rod Mechanix, Ol’ Skool Rodz, Car Kulture Deluxe and others.
+Notable horsepower in the Huff car stable includes a 1950 chopped, shaved and lowered Merc called “The Bad Boy”, a radical 1926 T called “Bad-itude” (built for Genie Shifter/Streamline), and Koolhouse Publishing’s Alan Mayes award winning 1961 Pontiac Ventura “Pancho Brilliante” (a car that Larry Watson deemed as having “the best old school paint job at the 2007 Grand National Roadster Show.”)
+At least 25 other Huff projects (including Koolhouse Publisher Geno DiPol’s “Dixie Deluxe” Merc) have received recognition in national magazines such as Hot Rod, Custom Rodder, Rod & Custom, Lowrider, Hot Rod Mechanix, Ol’ Skool Rodz, Car Kulture Deluxe and others.

-Currently, you will find Bo back in Utah living in East Carbon where it all started for him.
-He still builds some of the best customs around including projects for private clientele and his own radical build, a 1951 Merc, which has been 10 years in development.
-He continues to run ShopBoHuffCustoms.com, The Bo Huff Custom & Hot Rod Museum (Utah) and is creator of the skull air breather.
-He also hosts two annual shows: The Bo Huff July Car Show in East Carbon, UT and The Bo Huff Rockabilly Extravaganza (held every Saturday after Thanksgiving in Riverside, CA).
+Bo lived in East Carbon, Utah where it all started for him.
+He built some of the nicest customs around including projects for private clientele and his own radical build, a 1951 Merc, which has been 10 years in development.
+He helmed shopbohuffcustoms.com, The Bo Huff Custom & Hot Rod Museum (Utah) and is creator of the skull air breather.
+He was a host to annual shows: The Bo Huff Rockabilly Reunion, (each July in East Carbon), The Rockabilly Route 66 Car Show (held in conjunction with The Stater Brothers Annual Route 66 Rendezvous), Huffarama 2010, and The Rockabilly Extravaganza (Riverside Airport, CA).

-When he is not building custom cars (which is rare), he promotes the kustom kulture lifestyle, travels to various automotive events throughout the United States, promotes rockabilly music and is father to seven children: Lisa, Michelle, Amy, Kendall, James, Maddy and Junior.
+When he wasnt building custom cars, he promoted the kustom kulture lifestyle, traveled to various automotive events throughout the United States, promoted rockabilly music and was father to seven children: Lisa, Michelle, Amy, Kendall, James, Maddy and Junior and two grandchildren Jonny and Corene.
 Junior Huff, an accomplished striper, was mentored by both his father and Stella, and has been striping cars since the age of 5.
 In 2007, at the age of 16, he was the youngest co-presenter of The Von Dutch Stripers Award in the history of The Grand National Roadster Show.

 Drag and drop your item here